 Type 2 diabetes is the most common type of diabetes, affecting 85-90% of all people with this disease.
 Diabetes occurs where the pancreatic cells have increased resistance or reduced ability to respond to insulin and absorb glucose (sugar) from the blood into the muscle and fat cells to use for energy.
-While it usually affects older adults, it is becoming more common in younger adults and teenagers.
+Usually affects older adults, type 2 diabetes is becoming more common in younger adults and teenagers.

 Type 2 diabetes normally occurs together with increased blood pressure, high blood cholesterol and increase body weight.
-The condition can be managed by a controlled diet and increased exercise, however most people will require oral medication and some will eventually need to go on insulin therapy as their pancreas “wears out”.
+The condition can be initially managed by a controlled diet and increased exercise.
+Some people will require oral medication and may eventually need to go on insulin therapy.

 Causes of Type 2 Diabetes: